 Throughout this course you will be asked to keep a reflective journal that records your reactions to the literature you have read.
 This journal, though shared with your mentor, will not be graded on content or for grammatical expression.
 You are submitting it to your mentor mainly so he or she knows that you are reading and responding to the literature as the course progresses.
 If you submit the journal regularly and it shows that you have been doing the reading, you will receive the full number of points toward your final grade.

 Although you are not graded on your entries, you will be asked to make reference to your reflective journal in your final assessment paper.
-Be sure to keep your own copy of your journal as well as sending regular installments to your mentor.
+Be sure to keep your own copy of your journal as well as submitting regular installments to your mentor.

 There is no prescribed length for your journal entries, but they should generally be about one page, double-spaced.
 They are not intended to be detailed analyses, just your honest reaction.

 Literary Roots of Western Culture has five written assignments.
 The written assignments are the primary means for you to express yourself verbally during the semester, controlling content and meaning.

 Take the time to familiarize yourself with and read through the written assignments before you begin each lesson.
 Your answers to the assignment questions should be well developed and convey your understanding of the course materials.
 They should also adequately answer the question.
 If you need help in writing, take a look at The Writing Center: University of Wisconsin-Madison.

 Also, formulate responses in your own words.
 Do not merely copy answers from your reading materials.
 When quoting or paraphrasing from the texts or other sources, be sure to properly cite the source of information.
 MLA style is generally used in the Humanities, so it is the preferred style in a literature course.
 If you are more familiar with APA style and would like to use it, please inform your mentor.